pedroaltobelli23/24-2-mlops-project-car_object_detection/README.md

 ## Requirements
 - python-dotenv
-- dvc
+- dvc[s3]
 - requests
 - roboflow
 - boto3
+- ultralytics

+> [!WARNING]
+> If you would like to run with GPU, download CUDA Toolkit 12.6 https://developer.nvidia.com/cuda-downloads

 ## Steps for data versioning

 ### Create a new data enviroment

-- If you would like to remove all tags and start dvc, do the following steps:
+Sometimes, it is necessary to start everything all again.
+The following steps show how can you do that:

 1. Remove all tags already created (remote and local)